kmwoley/restic-windows-backup/README.md

 # Installation Instructions

-1. Create your restic repository
+1. **Create your restic repository**
-   1. This is up to you to sort out where you want the data to go to. *Minio, B2, S3, etc.*
+   1. This is up to you to sort out where you want the data to go to. *Minio, B2, S3, etc.*.
+Refer to the restic documents about how to create your repository.
-1. Install Scripts
+1. **Install the scripts**
    1. Create script directory: `C:\restic`
+   1. Download scripts using the `update.ps1` script.
+      1. Open PowerShell
+      1. Change your working directory to the installation directory
+         ```
+         cd c:\restic
+         ```
+      1. Run the `update.ps1` script:
+         ```
+         Invoke-Expression (Invoke-WebRequest -Uri "https://raw.githubusercontent.com/kmwoley/restic-windows-backup/main/update.ps1" -UseBasicParsing).Content
+         ```
-   1. Download scripts from https://github.com/kmwoley/restic-windows-backup, and unzip them into `C:\restic`
+      *Alternatively, you can download the scripts from this repository and and unzip them into `C:\restic`*
    1. Launch PowerShell as Administrator
    1. Change your working directory to `C:\restic`
    1. If you haven't done so in the past, set your Powershell script [execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1) to allow for scripts to run.
-For example, `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` is a good default.
+For example, this is a good default:
+      ```
+      Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
+      ```
    1. Depending on the policy you choose, may need to 'unblock' the execution of the scripts you download by running `Unblock-File *.ps1`
-1. Create `secrets.ps1` file
-   1. The secrets file contains location and passwords for your restic repository.
+1. Create `secrets.ps1` file.
+The secrets file contains location and passwords for your restic repository.
    1. `secrets_sample.ps1` is an example of the `secrets.ps1` file.
 Copy or rename this file to `secrets.ps1` and edit.
    1. Restic will pick up the repo destination from the environment variables you set in this file - see this doc for more information about configuring restic repos https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html
    1. Email sending configuration is also contained with this file.
 The scripts are able to send email about the success/failure of each backup attempt.
-1. Create `config.ps1` file
-   1. The config file contains the settings that control how the script runs backups, forgets snapshots, and prunes the restic repository.
+1. Create `config.ps1` file.
+The config file contains the settings that control how the script runs backups, forgets snapshots, and prunes the restic repository.
 It's important that you configure this file to meet your needs since it will be backing up and maintaining your repository.
    1. `config_sample.ps1` contins an example configuration file.
 Copy or rename this file to `config.ps1` and edit to suit your needs.
    1. Add your `$BackupSources` to `config.ps1`
       1. By default, all of `C:\` will be backed up.
 You can add multiple root drives to be backed up.
 And you can define only specific folders you would like backed up.